-- 1. Legal spouse. - State-registered domestic partner. - 3.
+- 1. Legal spouse. - 2.
+State-registered domestic partner as defined in the state statute and substantially equivalent legal unions from other jurisdictions as defined in the Washington state statute. - 3.
 Children.
 Children are eligible through the last day of the month in which their 26th birthday occurs except as described in subsection (g) of this section.
 Children are defined as the subscriber's: - a.
 Children as defined in state statutes that establish a parent-child relationship, except when parental rights have been terminated; - b.
 Children of the subscriber's spouse, based on the spouse's establishment of a parent-child relationship, except when parental rights have been terminated.
 The stepchild's relationship to a subscriber (and eligibility as a dependent) ends on the same date the marriage with the spouse ends through divorce, annulment, dissolution, termination, or death; - c.
-Children for whom the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of the child; - d.
+Children for whom the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of the child;

+- d.
 Children of the subscriber's state-registered domestic partner, based on the state-registered domestic partner's establishment of a parent-child relationship, except when parental rights have been terminated.
-The child's relationship to the subscriber (and eligibility as a dependent) ends on the same date the subscriber's legal relationship with the state-registered domestic partner ends through divorce, annulment, dissolution, termination, or death: - e.
-Children specified in a court order or divorce decree for whom the subscriber has a legal obligation to provide support or health care coverage;
+The child's relationship to the subscriber (and eligibility as a dependent) ends on the same date the subscriber's legal relationship with the state-registered domestic partner ends through divorce, annulment, dissolution, termination, or death; - e.
+Children specified in a court order or divorce decree for whom the subscriber has a legal obligation to provide support or health care coverage; - f.

-- f.
 Extended dependent in the legal custody or legal guardianship of the subscriber, the subscriber's spouse, or subscriber's state-registered domestic partner.
 The legal responsibility is demonstrated by a valid court order and the child's official residence with the custodian or guardian.
 Extended dependent child does not include a foster child unless the subscriber, the subscriber's spouse, or the subscriber's state-registered domestic partner has assumed a legal obligation for total or partial support in anticipation of adoption; and - g.
 Children of any age with a developmental or physical disability that renders the child incapable of self-sustaining employment and chiefly dependent upon the subscriber for support and maintenance provided such condition occurs before age 26.
-The following requirements apply to dependents with a disability: - The subscriber must provide proof of the disability and dependency within 60 days of the child's attainment of age 26; - The subscriber must notify the SEBB Program in writing no later than 60 days after the date that the child is no longer eligible under this subsection; - A child with a developmental or physical disability who becomes self-supporting is not eligible as of the last day of the month in which they become capable of self-support; - A child with a developmental or physical disability age 26 and older who becomes capable of self-support does not regain eligibility under this subsection if they later become incapable of self-support; and - The SEBB Program with input from the medical plan will periodically verify the eligibility of a dependent child with a disability, but no more frequently than annually after the twoyear period following the child's 26th birthday, which may require renewed proof from the subscriber.
+The following requirements apply to dependents with a disability: - The subscriber must provide proof of the disability and dependency within 60 days of the child's attainment of age 26; - The subscriber must notify the SEBB Program in writing when the child is no longer eligible under this subsection; - A child with a developmental or physical disability who becomes self-supporting is not eligible as of the last day of the month in which they become capable of self-support; - A child with a developmental or physical disability age 26 and older who becomes capable of self-support does not regain eligibility under this subsection if they later become incapable of self-support; and - The SEBB Program with input from the medical plan will periodically verify the eligibility of a dependent child with a disability beginning at age 26, but no more frequently than annually after the two-year period following the child's 26th birthday.
+Verification will require renewed proof of disability and dependence from the subscriber.